TIBCOSoftware/snappydata/docs/snappyIntroduction.md

 SnappyData is the first AQP engine to
 **1.** Provide automatic bias correction for arbitrarily complex SQL queries
 **2.** Provide an intuitive means for end users to express their accuracy requirements as high-level accuracy contracts (HAC), without overwhelming them with numerous statistical concepts
-**3.** Unlike traditional load shedding techniques that are restricted to simple queries, SnappyData can provide error estimates for arbitrarily complex queries on streams
+**3.** Provide error estimates for arbitrarily complex queries on streams (Unlike traditional load shedding techniques that are restricted to simple queries)